jenwachter/data-encoder/README.md

 ## RSS Example

 The process for creating an RSS feed is a bit different, as RSS feeds have very specific requirements.
 When instantiating a new RSS Encoder, there are three required and one optional parameter.
-For this example, I'll show the method calls and then describe each paramter.
+For this example, I'll show the method calls and then describe each parameter.

 ```php
 $xml = new \DataEncoder\RSS($channelElements, $itemElements, $data, $dataMap);